louay-abu-assaf/Configurable-Disk-Cleanup-Worker-Service/README.md

 sc create FileVaultCleaner binPath= "C:\YourPath\Configurable_Cleanup.exe" start= auto
 ```

 > Note: Replace `C:\YourPath\Configurable_Cleanup.exe` with the actual path to your published executable.

-> Recommended to update your services.msc to set the startup type to "Manual" and start the service manually to ensure it works before setting it to "Automatic".
+> Note: Recommended to update your services.msc to set the startup type to "Manual" and start the service manually to ensure it works before setting it to "Automatic".

 ### Step 3: Set up Windows Task Scheduler
 If you want the service to run on a predictable schedule (e.g., every night at 2:00 AM) without needing a terminal open:

 1. Open **Task Scheduler** on Windows.
 2. Click **Create Task** on the right.
-3. Give it a name (e.g., `FileVault Cleaner`).
+3. Give it a name (e.g., `My Configurable Cleaner`).
 Check the box for **"Run whether user is logged on or not"**.
 4. Go to the **Triggers** tab, click **New**, and set your desired schedule.
 5. Go to the **Actions** tab, click **New**, select **Start a program**, and browse to `Configurable_Cleanup.exe` inside your publish folder.
 6. Click **OK**.
 The service will now run automatically perfectly in the background!